marielle1022/time2/README.md

        * When registering for an account, users specify their role (manager/worker)
        * This information is stored under "role" in the user table
        * This allows for a simpler registration
+  * Used drop-down menus for job codes
+       * This restricts users to specific job codes
+       * No ambiguity is allowed

 ## Phoenix Information